 He talked about the hockey combine and the role a strength coach plays in it.
-Roger shared how he evaluates the prospects and then meets with coaching staff to rank the players.
-He downplayed the importance of the combine and highlighted the importance of focusing on the anaerobic tests and lower body power test but also commented on the limitations of the testing.
+Roger shared how he evaluates the prospects and then meets with the coaching staff to rank the players.
+He downplayed the importance of the combine and highlighted the importance of focusing on the anaerobic tests and lower body power tests but also commented on the limitations of the testing.

 3 Future Trends of Hockey Training

-- One last thing that Roger talked about is the area that will change training in the future.
-Maximal gains have been made with exercises and program design.
+- One last thing that Roger talked about is the area that will change training in the Maximal future gains have been made with exercises and program design.

 Then the event wrapped up with a social and cake to celebrate 20 years of BCAK.

 Lastly, it has been great to see where the BCAK is now.
 I spent a lot of years on the executive board.
 I think I was on the board from 1996 to 2000.
 Those were some good and fun times.
-It is great to see that it is still going strong.
+It is excellent to see that it is still going strong.